Successful demand gen grows brand awareness, engages potential customers, and drives leads.

 Step 6: Execute, test, optimize

-As Instrumentl’s Head of Growth & Customer Success, Will Yang, recommends: “Experiment and track —don’t be afraid to experiment with different strategies and campaigns.
+As Instrumentl’s Head of Growth & Customer Success, Will Yang, recommends: “Experiment and track.
+Feel confident experimenting with different strategies and campaigns.
 By tracking the performance of your efforts, you’ll be able to identify what works best for your particular target market.”

 Will also adds, “In addition to tracking, it’s important to measure the success of each campaign by focusing on metrics such as engagement rates, click-through rates, and conversion rates.
 You should then use this data to refine your strategy and optimize your campaigns for better results.”